Hereford, Hay and Brecon Railway: After 1923

 Following the Railways Act 1921, most of the railways of Great Britain were "grouped" into one or other of four large companies, in the months preceding the beginning of 1923.
-The Midland Railway was a constituent of the new London, Midland and Scottish Railway and the Great Western Railway joined with certain other railways and continued under the same name.
+The Midland Railway was a constituent of the new London, Midland and Scottish Railway (LMS) and the Great Western Railway joined with certain other railways and continued under the same name.

 The LMS discontinued through passenger trains between Swansea and Hereford from 1 January 1931.
 The Midland Railway had never developed the line for through express passenger working; its purpose was simply the carriage of goods to and from Swansea, and local passenger traffic was run as an incidental activity.

 Purely local passenger and goods business in a rural area was susceptible to road competition, and indeed income had always been weak.
 The line was closed to passengers on 31 December 1962, and to all traffic in 1964, from Talyllyn Junction to Eardisley on 4 May 1964, and throughout on 4 August 1964.